aurae-runtime/aurae/docs/index.md

 Aurae is a free and open source Rust project which houses a memory-safe systems runtime daemon built specifically for enterprise distributed systems called `auraed`.

-The `auraed` daemon can be ran as a pid 1 on a Linux kernel and manages containers, virtual machines, and spawning short-lived nested virtual instances of itself for an additional layer of isolation.
+The `auraed` daemon can be run as a pid 1 on a Linux kernel and manages containers, virtual machines, and spawning short-lived nested virtual instances of itself for an additional layer of isolation.

 ### Mission